 A bank is a collection of eleven scales.
 Banks have a theme, typically they represent a system of tuning with eleven variations or eleven parts of the frequency spectrum.
-For instance, the white bank is a collection of eleven scales with each scale built on a different interval found in western music (major 3rds, fifths, minor 6ths, etc).
+For instance, the Single Western Intervals bank (Bank 3 in the Blue Group) is a collection of eleven scales with each scale built on a different interval found in western music (major 3rds, fifths, minor 6ths, etc).
 They are tuned using just intonation and each scale has a range of 10 octaves.
-On the other hand, the yellow bank is a collection of micro-tonal scales tuned to 17 equally tempered notes per octave.
+On the other hand, Bank 4 in the Green Group is a collection of micro-tonal scales tuned to 17 equally tempered notes per octave.
 Since each scale has 20 notes, each one ranges just over one octave, with the first scale starting around 20Hz and the last scale ending over 20kHz.
 See the end of the manual for a table of all pre-programmed banks.

 In Scale mode, the bottom six lights on the light ring show the banks the channels are assigned to.
 The six lights correspond to the six channels, in order from left to right.
-(See the diagram on the previous page).
-By default, the white bank is selected, so all six LEDs on the bottom will be white.
+(See the diagram above).
+By default, the first bank in the Blue Group is selected, so all six LEDs on the bottom will be blue.
 If you hold down the ROTATE (SCALE) knob and turn it while still holding it down, all unlocked channels will change their bank.
 The bank does not become active until you release the knob.
 This is useful for live performance, allowing you to select the bank you want without having each bank in between become audible.